Dave Krusen: Unified Theory

 Krusen played drums with the band Unified Theory on its self-titled album, issued in August 2000.
 The band was made up of two ex-Blind Melon members (bassist Brad Smith and guitarist Christopher Thorn) and newcomer Chris Shinn on vocals/guitar.
 Unified Theory began to form in early 1998.
 After the first plan to carry on Blind Melon with a new singer didn't work out, Smith and Thorn decided to start a new band and came across vocalist Chris Shinn after moving to Los Angeles.
 Krusen was already friends with Thorn and Smith.
 While working on tracks for a second album, delays set the band back, and Krusen grew somewhat frustrated and left.
 This eventually led to Unified Theory's break-up.

 The Hung White Ponies

 Krusen played drums with The Hung White Ponies which also included Rick Rosas on bass, Ryan Kralik on guitar and vocals and Michael G. Ronstadt on Cello.
 Formed in 2011 by Ryan Kralik, the band released the album No Agenda in 2011 along with a cover single of CSNY's Neil Young penned classic protest tune Ohio which also featured Iraq War vet Josh Hisle.
-In 2012 the concept audio/film album CRAZYTOWN A Visual Music Album was released as both an audio album and a feature film, winning multiple awards in both music and film categories.
+In 2012 the concept audio/film album CRAZYTOWN A Visual Music Album was released as both an audio album and a feature film.
 In 2013, after a west-coast tour, the band released the live concert CD/DVD The Hung White Ponies Live at the High Dive which documented one of the tours Seattle, WA concerts.
 Krusen is credited as co-producer on many of the Hung White Ponies releases.